MyPerfectWords - Essay Writing Service

 What if I can't remember specific details about someone?

 Quality over quantity.
-2-3 distinctive details that reveal character beat exhaustive cataloging.
-Choose details that connect to personality, avoid generic features (brown eyes, 5'8 tall), and focus on what makes THIS person distinctive.
+2 to 3 distinctive details that reveal character beat exhaustive cataloging.
+Choose details that connect to personality, avoid generic features (brown eyes, 5 foot 8 inches tall), and focus on what makes THIS person distinctive.
 Connect appearance to character whenever possible.

 Can I use dialogue in descriptive essays about people?